Technology Innovation Management

 Stanley Ridgley, PhD (Duke University).
 Associate Clinical Professor.
 Business communication; Cognition and strategy; Competitive intelligence; Determinants of Firm Performance; Global Management; New Markets in Emerging Countries; Russian Business Culture.

 Daniel Tzabbar, PhD (University of Toronto).
-Associate Professor.
+Professor.
 Accessing and managing knowledge; Alliances; Human capital; Organizational learning and change; Social Capital; Technology Entrepreneurship; Technology Innovation

 Emeritus Faculty